jacquev6/Chrones/README.md

 # Known limitations

+## Impacts of instrumentation

+Adding instrumentation to your program will change what's observed by the monitoring:

+- data is continuously output to the log file and this is visible in the "I/O" graph of the report
+- in C++, an additional thread is launched in your process, visible in the "Threads" graph

 ## Non-monotonous system clock

-Leap seconds are not handled well.
+*Chrones* does not handle Leap seconds well.
+But who does, really?

-# Developing Chrones itself
+# Developing *Chrones* itself

 Dependencies:
 - a reasonably recent version of Docker